Mqlvin/golf-game/README.md

 # golf-game
 A 2D golf game, written in TypeScript using the PixiJS rendering library.

 The game is unfinished, and in a testing state.
-You may shoot the golf ball around a little playing ground by cloning and typing `npm run dev`.
+You may shoot a golf ball around a little playing ground by cloning and running `npm run dev` in your favourite console.